 Invest in comfortable bedding

 Your bedding and your mattress can have a huge effect on your quality of sleep.
-Take for example weighted blankets UK, (such as those provided by Calming Blankets, which are also made from ultra-soft minky fabric) work by stimulating ‘deep touch pressure stimulation’ in the body, which can calm sensory behaviours and improve your overall quality of sleep.
+Take for example weighted blankets UK, (such as those provided by Calming Blankets, which are also made from ultra-soft velvety plush fabric) work by stimulating ‘deep touch pressure stimulation’ in the body, which can calm sensory behaviours and improve your overall quality of sleep.